Hesam-Eskandari/tech-school/database/redis/01-basic.md

 - Key-Value database
 - Keys are always strings
-- Value can be string, hash, set, or list.
+- Value can be string, hash, set, list or others.

 ### DEL
 - Delete a key regardless the type of the value